derekpcollins/lions-roster/NOTES.md

 As an aside: check out [Crontab Guru](cron schedule expressions) or [Cron Helper](https://cron.help/) for creating cron schedule expressions.

-While the above was working, it wasn't actually committing the files back to my repo (duh!), so I followed the instructions in [Using git commit in GitHub Actions](https://lannonbr.com/blog/2019-12-09-git-commit-in-actions/) to actually commit the resulting files back to my repo.
-I think this is working, but in my testing so far just `last-updated.txt` has been changed and committed, but I believe this because `players.json` and `/img/players/` isn't actually changing because there are no changes.
+While the above was working, it wasn't actually committing the files back to my repo (duh!), so I followed the instructions in [Using git commit in GitHub Actions](https://lannonbr.com/blog/2019-12-09-git-commit-in-actions/) to actually commit the resulting files back to my repo. ~~I think this is working, but~~ In my testing so far just `last-updated.txt` has been changed and committed, but I believe this because `players.json` and `/img/players/` isn't actually changing because there are no changes.
+This is working!
+And I was correct that the file wasn't coming through because there were no changes to it – now that there have been changes, it did come through!

 ## Sorting the player data by jersey number